60 Handy Products to Refresh Your Home This Spring

 This type of cotton sheet is designed to keep skin dry and comfortable on warm nights.
 Using extra-breathable 250-thread-count cotton sheets during hot and humid weather can help keep the air-conditioning bill down without sacrificing comfort.

 Price: Starting at $60 | Buy it at JCPenney

 Cotton sateen is a high-quality, natural material that is breathable and luxuriously soft.
 This elegant sheet set, available in several colors and patterns, is made from 300-thread-count organic cotton.
 Buyers will sleep easier knowing that their sheets are as easy on the Earth as they are on the eye.

 Pillows accumulate dust, dead skin, sweat, drool, and germs.
 The buildup of these particles in the place where you rest your head every night can cause repeated allergy flare-ups.
-Cheap latex foam pillows are hypoallergenic, antimicrobial, mildew-proof, and dust-mite-resistant.
-Cheapism's past research shows that Simmons Beautyrest Latex Pillows get near-perfect user reviews for comfort, support, and durability.
+Cheap latex foam pillows are hypoallergenic, antimicrobial, mildew-proof, and dust-mite-resistant, and the Simmons Beautyrest Latex Pillow is one of our favorites for its value and durability.